shubham-patel26/social-media/README.md

 # social-media  This is a nodejs project with mysql database.
+Clone this project to your machine
-To run the project in your local machine make a file config.js in the project folder and paste the following code. module.exports={
+To run the project in your local machine make a file config.js in the project folder and paste the following code inside it. module.exports={
     "secretKey":"12345-67890-09876-54322",
     "host":"localhost",